Lowton: Religion

 In 1635 the Puritan clergyman, Richard Mather, and his family left for New England as a result of religious intolerance.

-Lowton's churches include the two Church of England churches of St Mary's and St Luke's and Lowton Independent Methodist, a member of the Independent Methodist Connexion. and Lowton Community Church.
+Lowton's churches include the two Church of England churches of St Mary's and St Luke's; Lowton Independent Methodist, a member of the Independent Methodist Connexion; and Lowton Community Church.
 Lane Head Methodist church closed in 2010.
 The Roman Catholic church of St Catherine of Siena closed in 2011 after a safety inspection revealed problems with the electrical system, and the building was demolished in 2017.

 The churches in Lowton organise some joint activities including ecumenical services.
 Their charity work has included the Lowton Churches Romania Appeal, formed after the collapse of the Communist regime in Romania in 1990.
 It supported an orphanage in Lugoj but its remit has since expanded to include several projects in the country.

 St Luke's

 A date of 1732 on the church door suggests that the building was completed that year.
 The Chapel was consecrated on 18 October 1733, St Luke's Day, by the Bishop of Chester.
 The chapel and chapel yard were built on land given by Hugh Stirrup, a yeoman of Lowton.
 Although the Deed of Consecration allowed for all the regular church services and sacraments, the chapel was not yet a Parish Church and thus no burials were permitted.
 The parish registers were stored at Winwick.

 Today many of the chapel pews still bear metal plates showing the names of their original owners.
 The oldest, pew No. 1, has a plate for Edward Byrom dated 1732.
 Other plates bear the surnames Green, Kenyon, Leigh, Lowe, Mather, Pierpoint, Tyler, and Worsley.